mitKrish/learning-notes/react/extra.md

 State and props are fundamental concepts in React that manage data and control how components render.
-Understanding their differences and how they work together is crucial for building dynamic and interactive React applications.

 **Props (Properties)**

 * **Purpose:** Props are used to pass data from a *parent* component to a *child* component.
-Think of them as arguments you pass to a function.
-They are the primary way to make components reusable.
 * **Data Flow:** Props are *read-only* within the child component.
 A child component cannot directly modify the props it receives.
 The parent component is responsible for changing the prop values.
 * **Syntax:** Props are passed as attributes when you render a component: